Bearer/bearer/docs/guides/ci-setup.md

 For more details and additional configuration, see our [guide to using GitLab](/guides/gitlab/).

-## CicleCI
+## CircleCI

-To integrate with CicleCI using a Github repository and reviewdog for comments you can use the following setup.
+To integrate with CircleCI using a Github repository and reviewdog for comments, you can use the following setup.

 ```yml
 version: 2.1